Jindouz/sqlite_zoo_login/README.md

 ## Overview
-This app uses Flask and SQlite to manage a zoo database with a login requirement feature and a bootstrap layout.
+This app uses Flask and SQlite to manage a zoo database with a secure login requirement feature and a bootstrap layout.

+Install requirements.txt and run app.py (or start flask with flask run)

 ## Features
 Manage a Zoo Database (SQLite & JSON)
 * CRUD